galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    {% endraw %}
 >
 >    > ### {% icon tip %} How many mules?
->    > Start with 1 and add more as needed.
+>    > Start with 2 and add more as needed.
 If you notice that your jobs seem to inexplicably sit for a long time before being dispatched to the cluster, or after they have finished on the cluster, you may need additional handlers.
 >    {: .tip}
 >
->    > ### {% icon tip %} uWSGI Threads, Offload Threads, Mules, Etc.
+>    > ### {% icon tip %} uWSGI threads, offload threads, mules, etc.
 >    > 1. uWSGI threads = number of threads per uWSGI web worker (the value of processes in uWSGI config)
 >    > 2. offload threads (you only need 1 or 2) helps prevent blocking when uWSGI reads from the Galaxy app
 >    > 3. the number of mules is the number of Galaxy job handler processes you have (you should have at least 1, this prevents the web workers from handling jobs - and mules do not handle web requests)